eadf/esp8266_bitseq/README.md

 Clock | GPIO0
 Data | GPIO2

-You can easily change the pin numbers as you see fit.
+GPIO0 and GPIO2 is selected because of the ESP-1, but if you have more GPIO pins you can easily change the pin configuration to whatever you need (it's just a #define in user_config.h).

 # License